nikhil9241/UI-UX-design/README.md

-# profile-card
+# UI/UX design
-A profile card with an image name and some descriptions
+This is a ui/ux designes make with html and css of different pages